triblatron/dagui/README.md

 * Support Clean Architecture view model
 * Support data binding with property change events without requiring the GUI to be visible
 * Support separation of visual logic from application logic
+  * visual logic goes in the code behind
+    * should we use nodes to evaluate the visual logic?
 * Support declarative creation of widgets using a simple file format
 * Focus and blur events
 * Support text effects such as bold and underline